George Burgess (rugby league): 2022

 In round 2 of the 2022 NRL season, Burgess made his club debut for St. George Illawarra in their loss to Penrith at Kogarah Oval.

 On 23 March, it was announced that Burgess had been arrested and charged by NSW Police for allegedly touching a woman sexually without their consent.
 Burgess was ordered to appear at court on 13 April 2022.

 On 23 July, Burgess announced he was stepping down from playing and planned to enter a rehabilitation facility to deal with gambling and depression.

 On 17 October, Burgess was released by St. George Illawarra.

 Burgess revealed his frustration at coach Anthony Griffin for only allowing him to play four games, noting "there is no point me going back there if the coach doesn’t believe in me".
 Burgess subsequently announced his retirement citing his ongoing hip injury as the reason on 27 November 2022.

 2023

 In April, it was announced by Burgess that he had signed for Cairns Brothers in the Cairns District Rugby League competition.

 After winning the local Cairns premiership with Cairns Brothers, Burgess announced that he would be retiring for a second time.

 2024

 On 11 March, Burgess pleaded not guilty to a single charge of sexually touching another person without consent while at the woman’s home in March 2022.

+2025

+On 13 September, Burgess became a founder of Dukbill, a document collection service for mortgage brokers.